-The following represents LOS standards for parks, recreation, and open space:

-- Parks/population served (sizes and types) - Service area (i.e. travel time boundaries). - Facility/population served (sizes and types).

-It shall be determined that LOS standards have been met if the following conditions are met:

-- The applicant is within the service area of an existing facility that meets the neighborhood park needs of the proposed project, or the applicant has provided facilities within the project that meet the neighborhood park needs of the proposed project; and - The applicant has provided a monetary contribution in an equitable amount to provide park and recreation facilities, at the established LOS standards contained in the Parks Chapter of the Comprehensive Plan.
+The following represents LOS standards for parks, recreation, and open space: • Parks/population served (sizes and types) • Service area (i.e. travel time boundaries).
+Facility/population served (sizes and types).
+Facilities info is in PA comp. plan.
+Park descriptions will include standard facility information It shall be determined that LOS standards have been met if the following conditions are met: • The applicant is within the service area of an existing facility that meets the neighborhood park needs of the proposed project, or the applicant has provided facilities within the project that meet the neighborhood park needs of the proposed project; and • The applicant has provided a monetary contribution in an equitable amount to provide park and recreation facilities, at the established LOS standards contained in the Parks Chapter of the Comprehensive Plan.
 Alternately, the applicant can dedicate a park site or park sites, dedicate park facilities, provide adequate recreation sites and/or facilities on-site to address the identified shortfall, or provide funding for parks and park facilities, or a combination of one or more of these alternative mitigation measures, so long as that mitigation is acceptable to the Park Authority.
 Rezoning and/or special use permit applications that are found by the Park Authority to generate a shortfall between the new demand and existing and projected and already funded parks and park facilities without committing to mitigation measures that are acceptable to the Park Authority shall be found inconsistent with the Parks Chapter of the Comprehensive Plan.
 The methodology for determining equitable monetary contributions for new development is outlined in the Policy Guide for Monetary Contributions, Prince William County Planning Office.